Some people do not know their fathers: Their father is not communicative. Their father lives far away. Their father can't

 father in various ways.
 This site does not support or discourge the search for missing fathers -- a sometimes disappointing

 or joyous experience.
 We cannot physically help find fathers for there are too many who are missing.
-However, use of our Mailbox
+However, reading this

-is free, as is reading this site.
-The main goal of this site is to impart information that enlightens the journey or potential
+site is free.
+The main goal of this site is to impart information that enlightens the journey or potential journey and affords